Young Aussies 'do not know about banking reforms'

 Lifelounge Group chief executive Dion Appel told the news provider that companies will now be targeting people in this demographic in the hope that more customers will move their bank accounts.

-Times are hard and many Aussies can also profit by transferring their money into a savings account that has a higher interest rate attached to it.
+Times are hard and many Aussies can also profit by transferring their money into an account that has a higher savings interest rate attached to it.
 With the cost of living rising all the time, it is crucial that every penny stored away in a savings fund is working as hard as possible.

 Have a question about savings accounts?
 Ask the money gurus at Mozo Answers.